AllanZambrano/type/_posts/2020-09-03-30-day-challenge-italian.md

 * Flashcards
 * Talking

-I'll see how it goes, but at the moment i'll try to
+I'll see how it goes, but at the moment the idea is to blog every day over here and just try to communicate in Italian.

+Wish me luck.